MAVeny426/Product-Management-API/README.md

 ```

 **Product Routes**

 POST /addproduct

-Description: Adds a new product (only accessible to admin).
+- Description: Adds a new product (only accessible to admin).

--Body:
+- Body:

 ```
 {